inSTEM @ UTA

 What Sort of Funding is Available?

 inSTEM offers four years of programming; each has a theme based on the Scholars' needs for the current school year.
-Scholars are eligible to be inSTEM participants for all four years and may enroll at any time.
+Scholars are eligible to be inSTEM participants for all four years and may enroll during their first year at any time.
 The Scholars' status as a first-, second-, third-, or fourth-year student will determine which year of the program they will enter.
 The first cohort will be Fall 2021!

 Each cohort includes 15 inSTEM Scholars and one Coach.
 STEM Experts will visit cohorts to lead workshops and provide insights about the greater STEM community!

 - High School weighted GPA of 2.8 and above

 - Interested in joining their STEM community

 - Willing to learn and share with peers